It won't be easy, but it's possible

 Envision Your Ideal Retirement

 Retirement means something different to everyone.
-If you’re planning to retire by 40, you need to think about how you’re going to spend the next as-many-as four decades, assuming you have a normal life expectancy.
+If you plan to retire by 40, you need to think about how you’re going to spend the next as-many-as four decades, assuming you have a normal life expectancy.

 Do you plan to travel part of the year, for example, or become a full-time nomad?
 How will your day-to-day spending habits change?
 Will any of your expenses go up or down?
 Do you want to volunteer or start your own nonprofit?
 Will you still work part-time or do you have plans to launch a business?